astropy/astropy/docs/development/building_packaging.rst

     this function should call `astropy.setup_helpers.add_legacy_alias`
     to generate a legacy module and then return what it returns.

-* :func:`get_extra_build_options`
+* :func:`get_build_options`
-    This function allows for the addition of extra build options.
+    This function allows a package to add extra build options.
 It should return a list of tuples, where each element has:

     - *name*: The name of the option as it would appear on the commandline or in the `setup.cfg` file.